 The Company is currently in the early development stage and seeks to both increase product production and concurrently increase client acquisition.
-The Company's growth strategy contemplates outfitting the Smiths Falls and Niagara-on-the-Lake facilities with additional production resources while effective November 21st, 2014 has also eliminated a waiting list for prospective patients.
+The Company's growth strategy contemplates outfitting the Smiths Falls and Niagara-on-the-Lake facilities with additional production resources.
 There is a risk that these additional activities will not be achieved on time, on budget, or at all, as they can be adversely affected by a variety of factors, including some that are discussed elsewhere in these Risk Factors and the following:

-- delays in obtaining, or conditions imposed by, regulatory approvals; plant design errors; - environmental pollution; non-performance by third party contractors; increases in materials or labour costs; construction performance falling below expected levels of output or efficiency; - breakdown, aging or failure of equipment or processes; contractor or operator errors; - labour disputes, disruptions or declines in productivity; inability to attract sufficient numbers of qualified workers; disruption in the supply of energy and utilities; and - major incidents and/or catastrophic events such as fires, explosions, earthquakes or storms.
+- delays in obtaining, or conditions imposed by, regulatory approvals; plant design errors; - environmental pollution; non-performance by third party contractors; increases in materials or labour costs; construction performance falling below expected levels of output or efficiency; - breakdown, aging or failure of equipment or processes; contractor or operator errors;

+- labour disputes, disruptions or declines in productivity; inability to attract sufficient numbers of qualified workers; disruption in the supply of energy and utilities; and - major incidents and/or catastrophic events such as fires, explosions, earthquakes or storms.